Undergraduate Course Descriptions

 ADVANCED FICTION WRITING

-In this workshop we will read and write literary fiction.
+In this workshop we will read and write fiction.
 Using published stories as models, we’ll discuss methods of characterization, plotting, scene-setting, dialogue, and so on.
 Much of our work together will involve close reading and analysis of the texts in question.
 Our emphasis will be on writing more complicated and sophisticated stories with concision and economy.

 A minimum grade of D- is required in WR 324.